-An inverse ETF — or short ETF — is a portfolio of securities that allows investors to make a bet that either the broader markets or a particular asset class or market sector will go down in the short term.
+An inverse ETF, or short ETF, is a portfolio of securities that allows investors to make a bet that either the broader markets or a particular asset class or market sector will go down in the short term.

 How Does an Inverse ETF Work?

 To understand inverse ETFs, an investor first needs to know about Exchange Traded Funds (ETFs).
-An ETF is a portfolio of stocks, or bonds or other securities that trades on an exchange, like a stock.
+An ETF is a portfolio of stocks, bonds, or other securities that trades on an exchange, like a stock.
 Its share price fluctuates throughout the day, as investors buy and sell shares of the fund.

 What Do Inverse ETFs Invest In?

-Inverse ETFs — or short ETFs — use complex trading strategies, involving a heavy use of futures contracts, to deliver the opposite result of the markets.
+Inverse ETFs, or short ETFs, use complex trading strategies, involving a heavy use of futures contracts, to deliver the opposite result of the markets.
 Futures contracts are essentially agreements to buy or sell a given asset at a given date and price, regardless of the market price at the time.
 Using futures contracts, an investor can bet that a given asset, like a stock, will go up or down, without actually owning that asset.

 Put simply, investors who think the price of a given stock will go down may buy a futures contract that allows them to sell a stock at a higher price than they think it will trade at by the expiration of the contract.
 If the price of that stock does go down, they can buy it on the open market cheaply and sell it to the other person or institution at the agreed-upon higher price, and pocket the difference.